Queen hopes to attend memorial service for late husband Philip

 The note issued by her office on Thursday said members of the royal family would attend, but did not specify who.

-Since testing positive for COVID-19, the Queen has undertaken light duties including an in-person audience with Canadian Prime Minister Justin Trudeau.
+Since testing positive for the virus, the Queen has undertaken light duties including an in-person audience with Canadian Prime Minister Justin Trudeau.

 That decision was not related to any illness and was more about her comfort getting to and from the service.